dusanstojkovic/pengy/README.md

 ## Electrical schema and assembly 🚧

+## EAQI - European Air Quality Index

+One of the parameters that are calculated based on particulate matter concetration measured is European Air Quality Index) EAQI.
+More information about the index and methodology can be found http://airindex.eea.europa.eu/.

+TL/DR version is that 24 hour running means of PM based on the last 24 hours are considered and used for EAQI calculation.

 ## Additional information

 More information regarding LoRaWAN and The Things Network can be found on their sites [LoRa Alliance](https://lora-alliance.org/about-lorawan) and [The Things Network](https://www.thethingsnetwork.org/).